akliouev/telebot/README.md

 # Installation

-Just clone the repo to a detination, make telebot.sh executable
+Just clone the repo to a destination, make telebot.sh executable

 # Configuration
 In order to operate, telebot.sh needs at least Telegram Bot token (ask BotFather for one).
 In order to send messages, it will need a "chat id".